 Brief History of Biniray Festival

 After the failed attempts, the image of Sto.
-Nino was returned back to the church and the crowd was so happy.
+Nino was returned to the church, and the crowd was so happy.
 The people who joined the Biniray painted their bodies with soot or a black dye to color their bodies to represent one of the native people on the island called ATI.
 Some put on vines and flowers and dance to the sounds of gongs, drums, and Kayutang or bamboo tubes and sticks.

-Where to stay in Romblon Island?
+Where to stay on Romblon Island?

 Dream Paradise Mountain Resort | Brgy.
 Mapula, Romblon